What is Control of Documented Information?

 By controlling documents, you are not only organizing them but also developing them so that they are user-friendly and simple to understand for your staff.
 If your documents are controlled, it is much easier for employees to read and understand the information that it provides.

-In turn, employees who are able to better comprehend the information your documents provide will understand how to perform their responsibilities better and more efficiently.
-And, with more efficient employees comes a more positive company outlook, improved quality services and products, and satisfied customers—all of which are goals for implementing quality management systems into your business.
+In turn, employees who comprehend the information your documents provide will understand how to perform their responsibilities better and more efficiently.
+With more efficient employees comes a more positive company outlook, improved quality services and products, and satisfied customers—all of which are goals for implementing quality management systems into your business.

-In other words: there’s no point of seeking out ISO 9001 certification without having controlled documents in the first place!
+In other words, there’s no point in seeking ISO 9001 certification without having controlled documents in the first place!

 Documented information is most often used within organizations as either a form of communication or as a way to provide the evidence required by audits.
 However, under ISO 9001:2015 standards, documented information must meet four main objectives: